sjstretton/screwed/08-Inequality.md

 ## National Insurance Credits for those unable to pay

 Those who are not paying National Insurance Contributions, for example the unemployed or ill, may receive National Insurance Credits.
-Those on Jobseeker's Allowance (JSA) or Employment and Support Allowance (ESA) will receive Class 1 credits automatically, while those who meet the conditions for JSA or ESA but are not receiving them, can apply for NI Credits.
-There are also credits available (after satisfying conditions) for those on other types of payments.
+Those on Jobseeker's Allowance (JSA) or Employment and Support Allowance (ESA) will receive Class 1 credits automatically, while those who meet the conditions for JSA or ESA, but are not receiving them, can apply for NI Credits.
+There are also credits available (after satisfying conditions) for those on other types of benefit payments.
 This includes maternity, paternity or adoption pay, carers and foster carers, carers, those on working tax credit, those on universal credit, and some other groups.

 | Benefit                                          | Class 1:  employees | Class 2:  self-employed | Class 3:  voluntary contributions |